mehrshad-gh/propDesk-privacy/PRIVACY_POLICY.md

 ## Entire Agreement

-This Privacy Policy, together with our Terms of Service, constitutes the entire agreement between you and PropertyDesk regarding the collection and use of your information.
+This Privacy Policy, together with our Terms of Service, constitutes the entire agreement between you and PropDesk regarding the collection and use of your information.

 ## Contact Us

 If you have questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact:

 - **Email**: mehrshadghasemi77@gmail.com
-- **Company**: PropertyDesk
+- **Company**: PropDesk
 - **Subject Line**: "Privacy Policy Inquiry"

 We will respond to your inquiry within 30 days.

 ## Acknowledgment

-**By using PropertyDesk, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.
+**By using PropDesk, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.
 If you do not agree, please discontinue use of the Service immediately.**

 ---